Working Papers

 Evidence from a Large-Scale Field Experiment Paper

-applications, varying job candidate‟s personal
+job candidate‟s personal characteristics such

-have a higher likelihood to become pregnant, are at a disadvantage compared to
+a higher likelihood to become pregnant, are at a disadvantage compared to

 single, but childless applicants to part-time jobs.
 Such effects are not